 The Galveston Diaper Bank (GDB): Funds will be used to purchase diapers and wipes.
 GDB provides items to collaborating non-profit agencies and daycares serving those in need on the Island.
 In response to feedback from their community partners, they are now expanding the program to provide diapers for youth and adults as well. http://galvestondiaperbank.org/

 Nia Cultural Center: Funds will be used toward the Children’s Defense Fund Freedom School program for low-income children and youth, ages 5 through 18.
 Youth and their parents will be engaged in programming that will result in the child’s increase in reading development, improvement in social/emotional development, all while reducing summer learning loss. https://www.facebook.com/niaculturalcenter/

 Sunshine Center: Funds will be used for the Client Enrichment expenses for clients in their Day Habilitation Program.
 Participants are individuals who have mental retardation or other learning disabilities and will gain from the experiences this program offers, including personal goals and adaptive life skills for community living.

-Resource Crisis Center: Funds will be used to provide high-quality afterschool programs to children who are being served through their residential program.
+Resource Crisis Center: Funds will be used to provide high-quality summer programs to children who are being served through their residential program.
 This will allow the Center to help support the mental, emotional, and social needs of children, as well as their maintaining their physical safety.